Natural Acne Treatment for Teens

 • Finish with a soothing, non-comedogenic moisturizer.
 This routine helps repair the skin and clears breakouts overnight, supporting your acne treatment goals.

-• If you have acne scarring or hyperpigmentation, consider incorporating some of the best skincare ingredients for hyperpigmentation into your nighttime routine.
+• If you have acne scarring or hyperpigmentation, consider incorporating some of skincare ingredients for hyperpigmentation into your nighttime routine.

 Lifestyle Changes That Clear Your Skin